MOA-2020-BLG-135Lb: A New Neptune-class Planet for the Extended MOA-II Exoplanet Microlens Statistical Analysis: Introduction

 Gravitational microlensing \citep{mao1991gravitational} has been solidified as one of the main techniques for detecting planets, being most sensitive to low-mass planets \citep{bennett1996detecting} that orbit at moderate to large distances from their host star \citep{gould1992discovering}, typically from $0.5\text{-}10\,\text{AU}$, complementing other exoplanet detection methods \citep{bennett2008exoplanets,gaudi2012microlensing, batista2018finding,guerrero2021tess}.
 The first planetary microlensing event was discovered in 2004 \citep{bond2004ogle}, and since then, more than 120 exoplanets have been discovered by the method of gravitational microlensing.

-The most recent statistical analysis of planetary signals discovered using gravitational microlensing implied that cold Neptunes were likely to be the most common type of planets beyond the snow line \citep{suzuki2016exoplanet}.
+The state-of-the-art statistical analysis of planetary signals discovered using gravitational microlensing, \citet{suzuki2016exoplanet}, implied that cold Neptunes were likely to be the most common type of planets beyond the snow line.
 This inference was done by discovering a break and likely peak in the planet–to–host star mass-ratio function for a mass ratio $q\sim10^{-4}$ when studying the MOA-II microlensing events from 2007 to 2012.
 At the time of that statistical analysis, it was possible to conclude that while the \citet{suzuki2016exoplanet} sample generally supported the predictions for the planet distribution from core accretion theory population synthesis models for planets beyond the snow line \citep{ida2004toward,mordasini2009extrasolar}, the existence of this Neptune peak in the sample distribution actually added contradictions.
 These previous models for the planet distribution predicted the existence of a sub-Saturn mass planet desert, which conflicted with the microlensing observations \citep{suzuki2016exoplanet,suzuki2018microlensing}.
 Only this year \citet{ali2022effect} published their investigation into the origins of cold sub-Saturns, which concluded that these exoplanets may be more common than what was previously predicted.
-It is important to notice that the \citet{suzuki2016exoplanet} sample had only 30 exoplanets, which makes the expansion of this sample crucial for future investigations and, consequently, for a better understanding of the distribution of exoplanets.
+The recent study by \citet{zang2022systematic} obtained a uniform distribution in $\log q$, which also indicates the absence of a planetary desert of sub-Saturn mass.
+It is important to notice that the \citet{suzuki2016exoplanet} sample had 30 exoplanets, while \citet{zang2022systematic} had only 13 planets.
+The size of the samples makes their expansion crucial for future investigations and, consequently, for a better understanding of the distribution of exoplanets.

 In this paper, we present the analysis of the gravitational microlensing event MOA-2020-BLG-135 with a short-term planetary lensing signal in its light curve.
 This analysis leads us to the discovery of MOA-2020-BLG-135Lb, a new planet detected by MOA-II.
 This new exoplanet qualifies to be included in the upcoming statistical analysis of cold exoplanets detected by the MOA-II survey, which is the expansion of the \citet{suzuki2016exoplanet} sample analysis.
 This paper, presenting a complete study of this event, is organized as follows.
 First, we describe the observation of the event in Section~\ref{sec:data_photometry}, and how we obtain our best-fit models and explore the full parameter space in Section \ref{sec:lightcurve_models}.
 Then, we explain the photometric calibration and how we retrieve the source size in Section~\ref{sec:photometric_calibration_source_radius}, and present our methodology to estimate the lens's physical properties in Section~\ref{sec:lens_system_properties}, and discuss them comparing with previous literature in Section~\ref{sec:discussion}.
 Finally, we conclude summarizing our results in Section~\ref{sec:conclusion}.